wpswings/wallet-system-for-woocommerce/README.txt

 * The Wallet for WooCommerce plugin is compatible with the latest version of the WPML plugin and supports WordPress multisite network.

 == WHAT PREMIUM VERSION OF WOOCOMMERCE WALLET SYSTEM OFFERS ==
+* Allow Your Customers to Withdraw funds using PayPal.
 * Allow Cashback on Wallet Recharge.
 * Customization of the feature restriction message.
 * Display cashback restriction messages on the use of skipped payment gateways.